The Designated Filmer Guide

 If your phone allows set the video resolution (normally found in the camera settings) to 4k 30fps (frames per second).
 We edit in high definition (1080p x 1920p) so if you film in 4k (3840p x 2180p) this will allow us to zoom into a clip without loss of quality.

-A minute of footage at 4k 30fps will be 170MB so make sure you have plenty of spare memory on your phone, a minimum of 10GB if you are planning to take some footage of all parts of the day.
+A minute of footage at 4k 30fps will be 170MB so make sure you have plenty of spare memory on your phone, a minimum of 10GB if you are planning to take some footage of all parts of the event.

 3: Battery Life.